 Supporting The Queen

-As a working member of the Royal Family, an important part of The Duke of York's role is to support The Queen's work as Head of State.
+An important part of The Duke of York's role is to support The Queen's work as Head of State.
 He does this through representing Her Majesty at events and visits in the UK and abroad; receiving Heads of State and Government officials, and attending state and ceremonial occasions.

 The Duke of York attends a number of important occasions each year which are led by The Queen in order to show support for her role as Monarch.
 These include The Queen's Birthday Parade – also known as Trooping the Colour – in June each year; the national Remembrance Day service at the Cenotaph in London, and The Queen's Garden Parties, which give him the opportunity to meet members of charities, organisations and military personnel from across the Commonwealth.
 Princess Beatrice and Princess Eugenie often accompany their father to both Trooping the Colour and Garden Parties.

 His Royal Highness also represents The Queen during visits to Commonwealth and overseas countries.
 To mark The Queen's Diamond Jubilee in 2012, The Duke of York represented Her Majesty on a visit to India, travelling to New Delhi, Mumbai, Kolkata, Chennai, Bengaluru and Kohima.

 Whilst in India, The Duke visited the Agragami Project - which aims to improve the lives of some of Delhi's most vulnerable families – as well as meeting key business leaders and visiting educational and military organisations.
 He became the first member of the Royal Family to travel to Kohima - the capital of the North-Eastern Indian state of Nagaland - where he visited the Commonwealth War Graves Cemetery and paid tribute to Indian and British soldiers killed in the Battle of Kohima during World War II.